tobilg/dcos-commons/frameworks/mongodb-replicaset/README.md

 }
 ```

-This would then launch a service called `my-mongodb-replicaset`, which uses `1` cpu, `4096` megabytes of memory, and `10000` megabytes of disk space (local persistent volume).
+This would then launch a service called `my-mongodb-replicaset`, which uses `1` cpu, `4096` megabytes of memory, and `10000` megabytes of disk space (local persistent volume) for each `mongo` instance.
 Furthermore, the Replica Set name would be `my-rs`.

 ### Via the DC/OS UI